SHIATSUAltair de Almeida

 Treatment cost – £45.00 per hour.

 Each session is different according to the needs and capability of the client.
-Normally the session will take place with the client lying or sitting on a padded mat on the floor, although a chair can be used when necessary.
-During a session the client remains fully clothed.
+Normally the session will take place with the client lying or sitting on a padded couch, although a chair can be used when necessary.
+During a session the client remains clothed.
 The initial consultation takes about two hours.
 Subsequent sessions take an hour.

 conditions That Have Been treated